 As a community nurse we will develop your wound care, palliative care, and long-term conditions, knowledge and skills supporting you to become an expert in assessment and care-planning to deliver quality care that is caring and compassionate.

 If you are looking for a new challenge, or to just progress in your career, come work with CPFT Community Nursing Teams.

-You will have the opportunity to develop yourself, with extensive learning and development opportunities.Main duties of the jobPlease note for this role you will be required to travel independently around the county meeting strict time deadlines.
+We have an exciting opportunity to onboard a new member to our Cambridge East Community Nursing Team, working with us, you will be fully supported to gain new skills and experience needed to deliver high quality nursing care to patients in their own home or residential setting in and around Cambridge and South Cambs.Main duties of the jobPlease note for this role you will be required to travel independently around the county meeting strict time deadlines.
 You will need to hold a full UK driving licence* and have use of a vehicle.
 You cannot use public transport for this role as this is not a reliable form of transport and will not allow you to meet service needs.
 Please confirm in your application that you meet the specified criteria.

-The patient will be at the centre of the care being provided, ensuring patient and carer participation in decision making.
+- To keep the patient at the centre of care, ensuring patient and carer participation in decision making.

-You will have opportunity to provide support and education to peers, new staff and students.
+- Provide support and education to peers, new staff non-registered staff and students.

 Cambridgeshire & Peterborough NHS Foundation Trust is a health & social care organisation dedicated to providing high quality care with compassion to improve the health & wellbeing of the people we care for, as well as supporting & empowering them to lead a fulfilling life.

 Our clinical teams deliver many NHS services not only via inpatient and primary care setting but also with the community.
 These services include Children, Adult & Older Peoples mental & physical health, Forensic & Specialist mental health, Learning Disabilities, Primary Care & Liaison psychiatry, Substance misuse, Social care, Research & Development.